1979 – 2019 Forty Years Anniversary

 Stapleford is twinned with Villedômer, a small village near Tours in the Loire Valley of France.
 The Association has been organising twinning activities with Villedômer since 1979.
 We hold exchange visits for adults and families, going to France one year and welcoming the French to us in the following year.
-Our young people (aged 11-16) hold a visit every year spending about 4 days in France and 4 in England, doing a range of cultural and fun activities.
+Children and teenagers are encouraged to accompany their parents and carers.
 The Twinning Association organises the visits, raises funds to meet expenses incurred during the French visits to this country, and provides social activities for its members.
 It is a member of Stapleford Umbrella Association and is run by a small, elected committee.

 What are the benefits of membership?